 While the average cost of owning a car ranges from $6,354 annually for a small sedan to $10,054 annually for a pickup truck, the expected cost of routine maintenance may surprise you.
 According to a study by AAA, a new car’s routine maintenance and repairs could cost an average of $0.09 per mile.

-Generally, you should plan to check the following items off your car maintenance list each year:
+Generally, you should plan to review the following items for potential maintenance each year:

 - Oil change